Alaska teen shocks with Olympic swim gold

 Titmus was the top qualifier in the semis at 1:54.82, while Ledecky — the defending Olympic champion — cruised to the third-best time of 1:55.34.

-She’ll have another big morning Wednesday, when she competes in the finals of the 200 free and the 1,500 free — her shortest and longest events — about a hour apart.
+She’ll have another big morning Wednesday when she competes in the finals of the 200 free and the 1,500 free — her shortest and longest events — about an hour apart.

 “It’ll be a good challenge,” Ledecky said.
 “It’s been fun to train for both of them.”